versionone/VersionOne.Client.Requestor/TECHNICAL.md

 Our Barebones Story Editor will feature *just* Name, Description, and Estimate, so this query is enough for us to base our GET HTTP request on.

-## Try Out Barebones POST Story HTTP Request
+## Issue a Barebones POST Story HTTP Request

-Now, fire up another JSFiddle tab, and add this code to the JavaScript panel and run it:
+1. Now, fire up another JSFiddle tab, and, after selecting `jQuery` as your framework, add this code to the JavaScript panel and run it:

 ```javascript
 var host = "http://eval.versionone.net";